visual2103/visual2103/README.md

 <h3 align="justify">
     My name is Alina, an innovative and driven Computer Engineering student pursuing a Bachelor's degree at the Technical University of Cluj-Napoca.
 Proficient in programming languages such as Java, Python and C/C++.
 Proven ability to work effectively in a team and independently, with a strong attention to detail.
+    My name is Alina, an innovative and driven Computer Engineering student pursuing a Bachelor's degree at the Technical University of Cluj-Napoca.
+Proficient in programming languages such as Java, Python and C/C++.
+Proven ability to work effectively in a team and independently, with strong attention to detail.
+    <br /><br />
+    My current focus includes research in computational neuroscience and deep learning, exploring Transformer-based models for brain-signal understanding and advanced computer vision pipelines.
+    <br /><br />
+    I’m also a Java Working Student, contributing to backend development within a collaborative team environment.
 </h3>

 <h3 align="justify">